frymanofer/Android_Native_Wake_Word/README.md

 ## About this package:

+**"The first Wake Word detection with optimized cross compiled onnx libraries.
+Achieving battary consumption:
-The first wake word with optimized cross compiled onnx libraries achieving 0.02% battary consumption per minute or 1.2% per hour --> 83 hours of battary while constantly listening to multiple wake words.
+0.02% per minute
+1.2% per hour
+83 hours of battary while constantly listening to multiple wake words."**

 This is a **"wake word"** package for React Native.
 A "wake word" is a keyword that activates your device, like "Hey Siri" or "OK Google".
 "Wake Word" is also known as "keyword detection", "Phrase Recognition", "Phrase Spotting", “Voice triggered”, “hot word”, “trigger word”